Newcastle and the North East region

 The NIHR Newcastle BRC plays an important role in the health ecosystem of the wider North East England region.

 Across the partnership we are an exemplar of the positive impact world class translational research has on prevention, diagnosis and treatment of age-related disease now and in the future.
-In the region the Trust and University are anchor organisations creating and supporting a sustainable health system and nationally they are leading and influencing research delivery and policy.
+In the region, Newcastle Hospitals and Newcastle University are anchor organisations; creating and supporting a sustainable health system, while leading and influencing research delivery and policy, nationally.